Luciaisacomputer/safe-bathrooms/README.md

 # safe-bathrooms

-This is a simple demo app that leverages the [Refuge Restrooms](https://www.refugerestrooms.org/api) to provide a list of safe restrooms to use and [Positionstack](https://positionstack.com/) to provide the ability to search for bathrooms near a particular location.
+This is a simple demo app that leverages the [Refuge Restrooms](https://www.refugerestrooms.org/api) API to provide a list of safe restrooms to use and [Positionstack](https://positionstack.com/) to provide the ability to search for bathrooms near a particular location.

 The app uses the Geolocation API as a quick way to get a users current location.
 The UI is built using off the shelf Material components with some minor tweaks to them.